simonmichael/hledger/MANUAL.md

 it hides deeper accounts rather than aggregating them.

 With a [reporting interval](#reporting-interval), multiple columns will be shown, one for each period.
+There are three modes available:

-By default each column shows the sum of postings in that period, equivalent to change of balance.
+1. By default each column shows the sum of postings in that period, ie the account's change of balance in that period.
 This is good for a multi-column income statement:

-    $ hledger balance ^income ^expense --monthly --depth 3
+    $ hledger balance ^income ^expense -p 'monthly this year' --depth 3

+or cashflow statement:

+    $ hledger balance ^assets ^liabilities 'not:(receivable|payable)' -p 'weekly this month'

+2. With `--cumulative`, the report shows the ending balance for each account at the end of each period, starting from zero at the report start date.

+3. With `--historical/-H`, it shows the actual ending balance at the end of each period, including any balance from postings before the report start date.
+This is good for historical balance sheets:

+    $ hledger balance ^assets ^liabilities -YH

 #### incomestatement